The health, safety, and well-being of all members of the Meredith community is always our top priority.

 In light of the ongoing disruption to on-campus learning, our Online Bookstore has partnered with our digital course materials platform, VitalSource, and leading publishers to launch a program offering free access to ebooks for students who may have lost access to course materials with the rapid move to distance learning.
 Visit bookshelf.vitalsource.com to access free ebooks through May 25.
 VitalSource provides access to tens of thousands of ebooks, but some content may not be available.

-Yes, the deadline has been extended to April 2.
-To facilitate the process, the Registrar’s Office will temporarily accept virtual Drop_Add Requests.
-Email requests without the form will also be accepted but requests must be received directly from your academic advisor.
+Yes, the deadline was extended to April 2.
+To facilitate the process, the Registrar’s Office temporarily accepted virtual Drop_Add Requests.
+Email requests without the form were also accepted but requests must have been received directly from your academic advisor.

 Email your faculty internship supervisor for guidance on the best way to move forward.
 Faculty have been advised to take extenuating circumstances to their deans for consideration on a case-to-case basis.

-Registration is being pushed out one week because of the extended Spring Break.
+Yes.
+Registration was pushed out one week because of the extended Spring Break, but is now underway.
 The dates for the Fall 2020 semester are available on the Registrar’s Office webpage.

 Meredith College has made the difficult decision to postpone — not cancel! — all May 2020 Commencement Weekend activities.
 No decisions have yet been made about what the commencement will look like or when it will be rescheduled.
 The Class of 2020 will have opportunities to contribute their ideas on what the ceremony should be.

-Q: Can students return to campus after the extended spring break or are they advised to stay home?
+Were students permitted to return to campus after the extended spring break or were they advised to stay home?

-Given new guidance issued this week from the White House, the CDC, and N.C.
-Governor Cooper, it is in the best interest of our community to restrict the number of students who may reside on campus starting this weekend.
-However, Meredith recognizes that not every student has an alternative place to go.
-Students with requests to remain in residence on campus should complete the Special Circumstances Housing Form.
+Given new guidance issued in mid-March from the White House, the CDC, and N.C.
+Governor Cooper, it is in the best interest of our community to restrict the number of students who may reside on campus.
+However, Meredith recognized that not every student has an alternative place to go.
+Students with requests to remain in residence on campus were able to complete the Special Circumstances Housing Form.

 Students will either need to come to campus to retrieve their essential items according to the schedule from Residence Life, or contact their Residence Director or Oaks Manager to make other arrangements.
 A student may bring no more than one helper on to campus for this purpose.
 We encourage you to be prepared to take as many of your personal and essential items as possible on your designated day and time period as the timing of future building access is not known.
 Here is an essential item list that may be helpful.